General multiple Dirichlet series from perverse sheaves: Introduction

 Using this local-to-global property, it is possible to show that our multiple Dirichlet series include as a special case some multiple Dirichlet series that appear before in the literature.
-We prove this for two series defined by \citet{ChintaMohler} (Corollary \ref{easiest-example-cm-2} and \eqref{compare-to-cm}) and one defined by \citet{Chinta} (Proposition \ref{double-gauss-example}), and for those defined by \cite{DiaconuPasol} the proof is automatic since their axioms are a special case of ours.
+We prove this for two series defined by \citet{ChintaMohler} (Corollary \ref{easiest-example-cm-2} and \eqref{compare-to-cm}) and one defined by \citet{Chinta} (Proposition \ref{double-gauss-example}).
+For those defined by \cite{DiaconuPasol} the proof is automatic since their axioms are a special case of ours.
+It seems reasonable to expect, based on these examples, that every multiple Dirichlet series defined in the literature whose values at relatively prime tuples of squarefree numbers can be expressed in terms of Dirichlet characters, Jacobi symbols, and Gauss sums, are also special cases of our construction, while those expressed using Fourier coefficients of higher rank automorphic forms, as summarized in \citep*{CFH}, are not.
+However, it is very plausible that multiple Dirichlet series related to higher rank automorphic forms could arise from perverse sheaves constructed in a similar way using the Langlands parameter of the automorphic form.
+In addition to the examples, these expectations are motivated by the idea that the trace function of a perverse sheaf gives the best way to extend a function from ``generic" values like tuples of relatively prime squarefree numbers to all values, and therefore that every extension that satisfies nice analytic properties likely comes from a suitable perverse sheaf.

-While the traditional view is that the functional equations are the most important part of a multiple Dirichlet series, we leave open for now the question of which functional equations our multiple Dirichlet series satisfy.

 The idea that the trace function of a perverse sheaf gives a well-behaved function in analytic number theory over function fields is most prominent in the geometric Langlands program, where automorphic forms are expected, and in many cases known, to arise in this way, but it can also be seen in more elementary situations.
 For example, the divisor function arises from a perverse sheaf.
 More generally, so do the coefficients of the $L$-function of a Galois representation.